Odin-SMR/qsmr/Settings/q_fields.rst

    from the L1B data of the spectrum closest to this altitude.

 MIN_N_FREQS
    A scalar value.
-The required number of frequencies of each spectrum to start an inversion.
+The required number of frequencies (i.e. channels) of spectra to start an inversion.
 This number refers to the number of spectra after frequency cropping and quality filtering.

 MIN_N_SPECTRA